-The Puyallup Planning Commission will review the draft Comprehensive Plan update and all related plan and regulatory updates.
-The Planning Commission's recommendations will be forwarded to the City Council who will deliberate and determine approval for adoption of the proposed amendments.
+The Puyallup Planning Commission reviewed the proposed Comprehensive Plan update and all related plan and regulatory updates in December 2024.
+The Planning Commission forwarded its recommendations to the City Council that will deliberate and determine approval for adoption of the proposed amendments.